Courses for beginners

 How can I become a youth advocate?

-To become a youth advocate in Wollongong, you may want to consider completing the Certificate III in Early Childhood Education and Care.
+To become a youth advocate in Wollongong, you may want to consider completing the Bachelor of Social Work.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Wollongong?

-You can train to become a youth advocate by completing a qualification with Foundation Education or Melbourne City Institute of Education.
+You can train to become a youth advocate by completing a qualification with The University of Sydney or University of Wollongong.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?

 There are several campuses within the Wollongong area that provide youth advocate training.
-The closest campus is 5km away from the center of Wollongong.
-You can also study a youth advocate course through online, distance or traineeship learning.
+The closest campus is 54km away from the center of Wollongong.
+You can also study a youth advocate course through online, distance learning.
 Find a course provider that best suits your study needs.

 Related occupations